Clever and fun bunk bed concepts that kids will adore

 7. Observation Post

-This bunk isn't meant to be used as sleeping quarters, but rather as a play area, and it comes with all the trimmings: a desk, a balcony, a slide, and even a separate ladder leading up to a lookout tower.
+Instead of sleeping, kids can have a blast playing in this bunk area, which features a desk, a balcony, a slide, and even a separate ladder leading up to a lookout tower.
 Adding a mattress to the upper level would turn this into a fantastic bunk bed.
-The blackboard wall, which makes the entire second floor into a makeshift art studio, is another favorite feature.
+The addition of the blackboard wall makes the entire second floor into an inspiring work space.

-The American design firm Raad Studio has created a trendy new look for bedrooms.
+Raad Studio, based in the United States, designed these chic bedrooms.
 Rust-oleum sells magnetic chalkboard paint for £13 for 750ml at B&Q, so you can add magnets to the mix.

 (Photo by: The Future)